dirkwhoffmann/vAmigaTS/CPU/NBCD/README.md

 #### nbcd1

 Draws two 16 x 16 squares.
 In each square, the NBCD command is run for all 256 possible source values.
 The left square has the X flag cleared and the right square set.
-Each 8 x 8 pixel box shows the bit pattern of value computed by instruction under test.
+Each 8 x 8 pixel box shows the bit pattern of value computed by the instruction under test.

 #### nbcd2